Death of Alexander Taraikovsky: Calls for Investigation

 Taraikovsky's partner, Elena German, was able to visit the morgue and see his body four days after he died.
-German said that she did not believe in the official version of Taraikovsky death provided by the police.
-German declared that the only Taraikovsky's injury was to his chest and that his hands and feet were "completely intact."
+German said that she did not believe in the official version of Taraikovsky's death provided by the police.
+German declared that the only injury Taraikovsky had was to his chest and that his hands and feet were "completely intact."
 She told the Associated Press that she was sure that he was shot by the police and denied the official version that he died from an explosive device.
 German stated that the chest wound resembled a seam with a hole sewn up around a black bruise.

 German asked the Belarusian Human Rights organization for help to facilitate an independent investigation by the international experts of Taraikovsky's death.
 German stated that she saw no exit wound on Taraikovsky's back.
 She requested to see the bullet, believing that the bullet was stuck inside Taraikovsky's body, but the police refused her request.
 This raised more suspicion that Taraikovsky was killed by live ammunition.

 After Taraikovsky's death, video footage was published where Taraikovsky is shown standing with his hand by his body, as blood poured from his chest.
 He collapsed in front of a line of riot officers and remained to lay motionless.
 Elena German declared that there is new video footage showing Taraikovsky being shot by the police.